KateChukwusom/bookstore-sql-project/README.md

  # Simple Bookstore SQL Project

- This is a beginner SQL project using SQLite to analyze basi sales data, I just started learning SQL and decided to practice a little.
+ This is a beginner SQL project using SQLite to analyze basic sales data, I just started learning SQL and decided to practice a little.
 More to come.

  ## Dataset
  - Customer